scpcom/LicheeSG-Nano-Build/README.md

 - merged mainline v5.10.226 into linux_5.10
 - updated buildroot to 2024.05.3
 - added maix_mmf sources and media_server submodule to middleware/sample/test_mmf
+- imported rtsp_server from maixcdk to middleware/sample/test_mmf
-- add support for nanokvm
+- added support for nanokvm
 - minimal fixes for a53 build
 - Kept backward comptabibility for older middleware used by MaixCDK and NanoKVM app